Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

 20–30% blur + 60% opacity for everything (project cards, blog cards, header, footer) , but I will evaluate possible changes for specific components based on the specific context and page when developing that page.
+For glassmorphism implementation, use backdrop-filter (true blur), do not use simulated blur layers.
+Glassmorphism parameters (blur, opacity, background color) should be defined as CSS variables in the global theme.
+Components should reference these variables through Tailwind utilities or custom classes,
+so global adjustments can be made without editing multiple components.

 ## 🖼️ Inspiration References